refinedev/refine/documentation/docs/api-references/components/buttons/edit.md

 ### `resourceName`

 It is used to redirect the app to the `/edit` endpoint of the given resource name.
-By default, the app redirects to a URL with `/edit` defined by the name property of `<Resource>` component.
+By default, the app redirects to a URL with `/edit` defined by the name property of `<Resource>` component.?

 ```tsx
 import { EditButton } from "@pankod/refine";